-Then to Spencer Bennet Nowak in Seekonk, Massachusets, where I did work for Monsanto.
+Then to Spencer Bennet Nowak in Seekonk, Massachusets, where I designed new product ads and brochures for Monsanto.

 Moved to Tampa, where I worked at Chenoweth and Faulkner and Reeser Advertising Associates, as well as freelance for over ten years.
 That’s where I picked up the Mac, first with Quark, then moving into Adobe Illustrator, Photoshop and InDesign, using those apps to create ads, brochures, and logos.

 Among my clients were Grand Hotel, Mackinac Island, Michigan, and Castle Springs drinking water in Moultonborough, New Hampshire.

 Returned to Rhode Island where I continued to freelance, furthering my interest in Web design, using Adobe Dreamweaver.